-According to the Thuringian regulations, a qualified face mask must be worn in the following places:
+Qualified face masks must be worn in the following locations:

 - at meetings of municipal bodies

-- during theoretical and practical driving school training
+- during theoretical and practical driving and flying school training and examinations

-For all children from 6 to 15 years of age, a mouth-nose covering (everyday mask) is sufficient.
+For all children from 6 to 15 years of age, a mouth-nose covering (everyday mask) is sufficient in this case.

-Information on the provision and use of medical mouth-nose-coverings or FFP2 masks at work can be found in the Corona Occupational Health and Safety Ordinance in §3 (PDF).
+Information on the provision and use of medical oral-nasal coverings or FFP2 masks at work can be found in the Corona Occupational Health and Safety Ordinance in §3 (PDF).

 In addition, the county encourages each person to wear a qualified face mask in other situations where close or prolonged contact with others is unavoidable.

 A face mask covering the mouth and nose (everyday mask) must also be worn by all persons 6 years of age and older in the following places: